rudysaniez/pro-replenishment-coding-challenge-candidate/README.md

 - Get the product with the lowest sale for all BUs
 - Get the product with the highest total amount for all BUs
 - Get the product with the highest total amount with an aggregation by the product name

+### Project Reactor

+### Combining Publishers

+I propose you a coding challenge about the combining `Publishers ` with Project Reactor.

+You have the `WebClient` component which allows you to retrieve the products flow and products sale flow.
+This component simulates an http request to REST API.

+Now, your job is to realize an aggregation flow.

+- Step 1 : get the products flow
+- Step 2 : get the products sale flow
+- Step 3 : realize an aggregation flow